osrf/gazebo_tutorials/guided_i/tutorial1.md

 incorrect, or no, inertia values will behave in a strange manner.

 1. Start by visualizing the current inertia values.
-With Gazebo running, right-click on the Velodyne and select ```View->Interia```.
+With Gazebo running, right-click on the Velodyne and select ```View->Inertia```.
 This will causes two purple boxes to appear.

     [[file:files/velodyne_inertia.jpg|800px]]

     > Generally, each purple box should roughly match the size of the link it is associated with.
-You'll notice that the current interia boxes are grossly oversized, whch is due to our model lacking inertia information.
+You'll notice that the current inertia boxes are grossly oversized, which is due to our model lacking inertia information.

-1. We can add inertia to a link by specifing both the mass and inertia matrix.
+1. We can add inertia to a link by specifying both the mass and inertia matrix.
 We are basing the mass on the specified mass of the Velodyne, which is 1.3kg, and giving the base link a majority (this distribution is a guess on our part).
 The moment of inertia matrix can be computed